 Former Kilkenny hurler dies after bike struck by tractor

-Lester Ryan snr (61), uncle of All-Ireland winner, killed in crash near his home in Gowran
+Lester Ryan snr (61), uncle of All-Ireland winner, dies in crash near his home in Gowran

 Emergency services were called to the scene, however, it is understood Lester Ryan snr died at the scene.
 Photograph: Alan Betson

-A former Kilkenny hurler has been killed after his bike was struck by a tractor close to his home.
+A former Kilkenny hurler has died after his bike was struck by a tractor close to his home.

 Lester Ryan snr (61) died on Saturday in the crash in Gowran, Co Kilkenny at around 3.30pm.